 - ½ teaspoon cumin

 - 1 tablespoon tamari (for GF) or soy sauce

 - 2 ¼ cups water

-- Combine all ingredients in the Instant Pot and stir.
+- Combine all ingredients in the Instant Pot and stir (if using soy curls/TVP, these go in dry; no need to soak first).
 Lock on the lid, and cook on high pressure for 5 minutes.

 - Quick release the pressure.
 Stir, serve and enjoy!Lentil curry is great with potatoes, rice, or quinoa, plus your choice of cilantro, lime, avocado, and/or plain vegan yogurt.